kaz-dam/FreeCodeCamp_Projects/README.md

 ### Random Quote Machine

-The first of the intermediate front-end projects.
+The first of the intermediate front end projects.
 I've used the WikiQuote API to get the random quotes from movies i like much.
 Thumbs up goes to Nate Tyler for his [wikiquotes-api](https://github.com/natetyler/wikiquotes-api/).

 ### Local Weather App